AmielCyber/MacDotFiles/nvim/README.md

 # NeoVim Configuration
-This is a reminder on how to setup my current configuration for other machines.
+This is a reminder on how to setup my current configuration for other machines, since I just switched from vim to neovim.
 I also made this as a walkthrough for one of my friends who was curious about neovim.
 You are free to use this configuration, but cannot guarantee that it will work straight of the box.
 ## Screenshots